ammarbinfaisal/sahl/DOCS.md

 The `sahl` keyword is used for running a function in a new coroutine.
 <br/>
 In the virtual machine, the main thread does not exit until all other threads have exited.
-But in the compiler, the main thread exits immediately after spawning other threads and something like semaphores is needed to prevent the main thread from exiting.
+But when compiled to executable, the main thread exits immediately after spawning other threads and something like semaphores is needed to prevent the main thread from exiting.
 <br/>

 Example: